INSTRUCTIONS FOR AUTHORS

 Articles should be single-spaced in Arial font (11-point).
 Notes may be used and should be placed at the foot of any page.

 The title must be in Arial 18 single spaced.
 Only the first letter/proper nouns in caps.
-Author/s details to reflect only institution/s, and not any department.
+Author/s details to reflect only their institution/s, and not department.

 All articles must have an introduction and a conclusion.
 All headings must be bold.